beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 [**`call_once()`**](#man-call_once): synchronizes with all subsequent calls to `call_once()` for a particular flag.
-This way subsequent calls can rest assured that in another thread set the flag, they will see it.
+This way subsequent calls can rest assured that if another thread sets the flag, they will see it.

 [**`thrd_create()`**](#man-thrd_create): synchronizes with the beginning of the new thread.
 The new thread can be sure it will see all shared